fbpx Skip to Content

 Test knitting is not—I repeat, NOT—a good substitute for tech editing.

 If you are in the very beginning stages of your design journey and truly cannot afford a tech editor, you will probably rely on test knitters to help you catch errors in a pattern.
-I did this at first, too.
+I did this at first, too, but I recommend avoiding it if at all possible.
 The problem is that this strategy will only help you catch the really, really big mistakes.

 Test knitters usually have enough experience to spot when a repeat doesn’t line up or when there aren’t enough stitches in a row.
 They won’t be able to help you fix some of the more complex problems, like structural issues in your design.
 They also probably can’t help you with stylistic consistency and industry standards for written instructions.